LEARNING TO RIDE

 How much will it cost to get my full licence?

-The 1 day CBT course costs £170 and lessons are £30 per hour thereafter.
 Everyone is different in terms of the number of lessons they need, however, a good average is to work on the basis of 6 to 10 lessons in total for both the off and on road tests.
 Test fees are payable to DVA when booking tests.
 Current charges can be viewed on nidirect.gov.uk.
+Lesson prices are competitive, please call for current prices.

 Can I take the off and on road tests on the same day?